June-Skeeter/Module5_GEOS270/docs/Content.md

 ## What are folks unsure about?

 * Geographic coordinate systems and map projections.
-* Spatial overlay/analysis methods
+* Spatial overlay/analysis methods.

 ## Not remembering tools, nervous about exam, unsure about the project, etc..

 * GIS is **not** about memorization, it is about problem solving, critical thinking and reflection.
 You'll almost always have access to the internet when doing GIS, if you don't know something, look it up!

 * The exam will be open book.
-You'll be able to complete it anytime during a 3-day window (April 19th - 21st).
+You'll be able to complete it anytime during a 2-day window (June 27th - 28st).
 You will have 6 hours to complete it.
 The exam is **not** intended to take you six hours, I just don't want you to feel rushed/overwhelmed.
   * More details will be given next week.
-  * I will the last lecture review for the exam on April 7th.
+  * I will give a review for the exam on June 21st.

-* I've given an extensive list of possible [project ideas](https://june-skeeter.github.io/FinalProjects_GEOS270/docs/Ideas.html).
+* I've given an extensive list of possible [project ideas](https://june-skeeter.github.io/GEOS270_Syllabus_2022_S1/docs/Project_Ideas.html).
   * You can also chat with your TA in lab to think through ideas and get some tips.